sparkutils/quality/docs/getting_started/connect.md

 NB Using the appropriate runtime quality_testshade jar may likely be enough for the server side extension.

-??? info "Why are there duplicate classes warnings from shade?"
+??? info "Why are there duplicate classes warnings from client shade?"
     When building a shade you may see "overlapping classes" warnings (this example is for quality_connect_testshade):

     ```